Home / Services / AI

 AI data access review

-Validate what the assistant retrieves, cites, summarises, leaks, or overexposes from internal knowledge and customer data.
+We validate what the assistant can retrieve, summarise, cite, infer, or expose from internal and customer data.

 Secure AI automation